-While three R’s have clearly become part of our collective vocabulary, the one that is most effectively managed in schools is recycling.
-But establishing guidelines for recycling, compost and garbage is only the first step to ensuring that everything is properly disposed of.
+While the three R’s have become part of our collective vocabulary, the one that is most effectively managed in schools is recycling.
+However establishing guidelines for recycling, composting, and garbage is only the first step to ensuring that everything is properly disposed of.
 Recycling and composting have to be a matter of habit for the students and staff.
 Turning good recycling theory into practice takes time and a lot of effort, but can be fun.
 Engaging students in games and challenges to see who can produce the least amount of actual garbage is a good way to build awareness around the school and teach students to “Reduce” packaging and to “Reuse” containers.
 Our school year began with a “Litterless Lunch” challenge between classes.
-This spring, a team of our students have even created a Science Fair project to find fun solutions to common dilemmas arising from sorting the waste produced around the school.
+This spring, a team of our students has even created a Science Fair project to find fun solutions to common dilemmas arising from sorting the waste produced around the school.

 More Awareness of 'Reducing' and 'Reusing'